-I’m in favor of anything that makes it easier to add to my savings account balance, and Digit definitely fits the bill.
+I’m in favor of anything that makes it easier to add to my savings account balance, and Digit definitely fits that bill.
 It’s a free-to-join, automatic savings tool that ties into your checking account, uses a sophisticated algorithm to analyze your income and spending habits, and then makes regular transfers to your FDIC-insured Digit savings account, typically every week or every few days.

 You don’t have to direct or schedule your Digit transfers in any way.
 In fact, you don’t even know in advance how much Digit will transfer.
 With its automated, hands-off saving algorithm, pretty much all you have to do is sit back and watch your savings account balance grow over time.
 Though if you’re unsatisfied with the pace of Digit’s automatic withdrawals, you can tell it to save more or less with each withdrawal.

 Digit isn’t the first online tool designed to simplify and incentivize savings.
-There are plenty of bank-run programs, including U.S. Bank’s S.T.A.R.T. and Bank of America’s Keep the Change, which both allow for recurring checking-savings transfers and small, automatic savings deposits when you make a debit card purchase.
-And, of course, you can set up recurring checking-to-savings transfers at banks without formal savings incentive programs, including online banks such as Ally Bank and Capital One 360.
+There are plenty of bank-run programs, including U.S. Bank’s START and Bank of America’s Keep the Change, which both allow for recurring checking-to-savings transfers and small, automatic savings deposits when you make a debit card purchase.
+And, of course, you can set up recurring checking-to-savings transfers at banks – including online banks such as Ally Bank and Capital One 360 – without formal savings incentive programs.

 All told, Digit has some useful advantages over any other program, account, or service on the market, plus a few drawbacks that may hamper your experience.